 In both disorders, muscles are weak and very stiff and tight (spastic), but muscle twitching (called fasciculations) and wasting do not occur.

 Emotions may be changeable: People with progressive pseudobulbar palsy may switch from happiness to sadness quickly and without reason.
-Inappropriate emotional outbursts are common.
+Inappropriate emotional outbursts (for example, sudden laughter or crying) are common.

 Symptoms usually progress for several years before total disability results.

 Progressive muscular atrophy can develop at any age.
 It is similar to amyotrophic lateral sclerosis, except motor nerves in the brain are not affected.
 Also, it progresses more slowly, spasticity does not occur, but muscles weaken, become limp (flaccid), and waste away.
 Involuntary contractions or twitching of muscle fibers (fasciculations) may be the earliest symptoms.

 The hands are usually affected first, followed by the arms, shoulders, and legs.
 Eventually, the whole body is affected.

 Many people with this form survive 25 years or longer.

 In progressive bulbar palsy, the nerves controlling the muscles of chewing, swallowing, and talking are affected, making these functions increasingly difficult.
 The voice may have a nasal tone.
 In some people, emotions are changeable.